yxk9640/Spring-Boot/rest_v2/ReadMe.md

 ## Overview

-This project is developed using Spring Boot framework and incorporates various features and best practices to build robust and scalable web applications.
+This project is developed to have hands-on experience on using Spring Boot framework and incorporates various features and best practices to build robust and scalable web applications.

+Further refer to Reference Notes.

-## Implemented Tasks
+## Implementation

+###Idea
+Customer will have orders

+- Retrieve all Customers
+- Create a customer
+- Retrieve one Customer
+- Delete a Customer
+- GET /Custoemrs
+- POST /customers
+- GET /customers/{id} -> /customers/1
+- DELETE /customers/{id} -> /customers/1

+- Retrieve all posts for a customer - GET /customers/{id}/posts
+- Create a posts for a customer - POST /customers/{id}/posts
+- Retrieve details of a post - GET /customers/ {id}/posts/{post_id}

 ### Dispatcher Servlets